shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-interstitials-ads-on-ios.md

 For more information, see the code sample below.

 ## Code sample
+The interstitial code samples below show how to request ads using the placement ID.

 > [!NOTE]
-> The interstitial code sample below shows how to request ads using the placement ID.
-Beginning with version RC2.8, you can initialize interstitials using a combination of member ID and inventory code instead (placement ID is still supported).
+> Beginning with version RC2.8, you can initialize interstitials using a combination of member ID and inventory code instead (placement ID is still supported).
 Here is the method:
 > ```
 > // iOS: ObjC code that uses inventory code and member ID instead of placement ID (optional)
 > -(instancetype)initWithMemberId:(NSInteger)memberId inventoryCode:(NSString *)inventoryCode;